magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_monastery-of-confusion.md

 What is the purpose of tranquillity?
 Why should we have wisdom?
 They are only for the purpose of freeing ourselves from suffering, nothing else.
-At present we are suffering, living with not understanding , and therefore holding onto it.
+At present we are suffering, living with *dukkha,* not understanding *dukkha*, and therefore holding onto it.
 But if the mind is as I’ve been speaking about, there will be many kinds of knowledge.
 One will know suffering, know the cause of suffering, know the cessation of suffering and know the way of practice to reach the end of suffering.
 These are the Noble Truths.
 They will appear of themselves when there is still, flowing water.

 When it is like this, then no matter what we are doing we will have no heedlessness; the habit of heedlessness will weaken and disappear.